wuxiran/cc-pane/README.md

 ## WSL Notes

-For native Linux development inside WSL, prefer cloning the repository into the Linux filesystem instead of `/mnt/c/...` or `/mnt/d/...`.
+For Linux-native development inside WSL, prefer cloning into the Linux filesystem instead of `/mnt/c/...` or `/mnt/d/...`:

 ```bash
 ./scripts/setup-wsl-dev.sh